agiratech-mani/deckerwordpress/wp-content/plugins/no-longer-in-directory/readme.txt

 == Changelog ==

+= 1.0.60 =
+* Refreshed removed and no longer updated plugin lists with data from April 3, 2017
+* Added additional security advisories

 = 1.0.59 =
 * Refreshed removed and no longer updated plugin lists with data from March 2, 2017
 * Added additional security advisories